 Layton Emerging Composer Fellowship

 The Australia Ensemble UNSW aims to foster greater engagement in and recognition of composition and chamber music activities at UNSW.
-Support from Emeritus Professor Roger Layton AM (pictured below) and Merrilyn Layton have facilitated a UNSW composition fellowship to again be offered valued at $10,000 for one year, for an Emerging Composer to write chamber music works as part of the Australia Ensemble’s outreach program.
+Support from Emeritus Professor Roger Layton AM (pictured below) and Merrilyn Layton has facilitated a UNSW composition fellowship to again be offered valued at $10,000 for one year, for an Emerging Composer to write chamber music works as part of the Australia Ensemble’s artistic development program.